spatialstatisticsupna/Comparing-R-INLA-and-NIMBLE/README.md

 ## Data
-[BreastCancer_data.Rdata](https://github.com/ArantxaUrdangarin/Comparing-R-INLA-and-NIMBLE/blob/main/R/BreastCancer_data.Rdata) containts breast cancer data in Spain during 1990-2010 used in this paper.
+[BreastCancer_data.Rdata](https://github.com/ArantxaUrdangarin/Comparing-R-INLA-and-NIMBLE/blob/main/R/BreastCancer_data.Rdata) contains breast cancer data in Spain during 1990-2010 used in this paper.
 This .Rdata file constains the following:

 **Data:** a dataframe with the following variables